 We have been asked to amplify certain details relating to the ending of The Ice Limit.
-In response, we have reproduced the following news stories, which we culled from issues of the New York Times, U. S. News and World Report, and the Washington Post during the period July 26 through September 1 of this year.
+In response, we have reproduced the following news stories, which we culled from issues of the New York Times, U. S. News and World Report, and the Washington Post during the period July 26 through September 1 of the year in question.
 We offer our thanks to the appropriate news organizations and wire services for giving permission to reproduce the stories here.
 Please note that these articles are copyrighted by their respective owners; reproduction, copying, storage, or retrieval of these articles in any form is strictly prohibited.

 We present these items to you without editing and without further comment.